-- 1. If a faculty member alleges the student to be guilty of a violation, the faculty member will discuss allegations with the student and may require extra work, assign a grade deemed appropriate, or will discuss allegations with the student and recommend to the Executive Vice President for Academic Affairs that the student be withdrawn from the course and assigned an appropriate grade.
+- 1. If a faculty member alleges the student to be guilty of a violation, the faculty member will discuss allegations with the student and may require extra work, assign a grade deemed appropriate, or will discuss allegations with the student and recommend to the Provost that the student be withdrawn from the course and assigned an appropriate grade.
 The faculty member must communicate this to the student in person and in writing.
-If the student accepts the faculty member's actions, the decision and consequences will be communicated in writing by the faculty member to the Division Chair and the Executive Vice President for Academic Affairs, so that a notation can be made in the student's file.
+If the student accepts the faculty member's actions, the decision and consequences will be communicated in writing by the faculty member to the Division Chair and the Provost, so that a notation can be made in the student's file.
 No further action is necessary. - 2.
 If the student disagrees with the faculty member's decision and wishes to pursue the matter further, the student must submit a written statement explaining the circumstances to the instructor and the Division Chair within 72 hours of being notified of the faculty member's decision (excluding weekends and holidays).
-In the event that the instructor involved is also the division chairperson, the division chairperson should contact the Executive Vice President for Academic Affairs who will assign an alternative division chairperson to hear the appeal.

-- 3. The Division Chair will attempt to resolve the matter.
+In the event that the instructor involved is also the division chairperson, the division chairperson should contact the Provost who will assign an alternative division chairperson to hear the appeal. - 3.
+The Division Chair will attempt to resolve the matter.
 This may include investigation of the incident and discussions with all parties involved.
 The Division Chair will communicate his/her decision to the student and faculty member in person and in writing.
-If the student accepts the decision of the Division Chair, the decision and consequences will be communicated in writing by the Division Chair to the Executive Vice President for Academic Affairs so that a notation can be made in the student's file.
+If the student accepts the decision of the Division Chair, the decision and consequences will be communicated in writing by the Division Chair to the Provost so that a notation can be made in the student's file.
 No further action is necessary. - 4.
-If the student disagrees with the Division Chair's decision, the student must submit a written statement explaining the circumstances to the Executive Vice President for Academic Affairs.
-The Executive Vice President will refer the matter to the Chair of the Academic Judicial Board, who in turn will set a date and time for a hearing by the Academic Judicial Board.
+If the student disagrees with the Division Chair's decision, the student must submit a written statement explaining the circumstances to the Provost.
+The Provost will refer the matter to the Chair of the Academic Judicial Board, who in turn will set a date and time for a hearing by the Academic Judicial Board.
 The hearing will be scheduled, and all parties notified, as soon as practicable.